iampiuli/iampiuli/README.md

 ### Hi there 👋 I'm Piuli!

-🚀 First-year B.Tech student in CSE (AI/ML) | 💻 Future software engineer in the making
+🚀 Second-year B.Tech student in CSE (AI/ML) | 💻 Future software engineer in the making
 🔭 Currently learning **Java** and **Web Development** 🌱 Exploring the world of **AI/ML** one project (and error) at a time
 🎯 Goal: Build meaningful tech that solves real-world problems